Can You Use MANSCAPED on Leg Hair?

 It all makes sense when you think about the whole picture.
 Bodybuilders shave their entire bodies for a clear reason — it helps the muscles pop.
 So, if you’ve taken the time and put in the work on leg day, you have the stuff to show off.
 A little easy grooming is the best way to do that.
 It’ll make your legs sexier, and that’s a good thing for everybody.

-The first time a guy grooms below the belt, his whole life changes.
+The first time a guy grooms below the waist, his whole life changes.
 It turns out that pubic hair is a total nuisance and a constant source of discomfort.
 Leg hair is less extreme, but it still holds true.
 While you’re in summer mode — sandals and shorts everywhere — you might forget about how much you hate your leg hair.
 But, once you’re in socks all day every day, you get that awful reminder.
 Socks tangle leg hairs (ok, not for everyone, but some of you are nodding vigorously), and it’s miserable.
 It turns out that there’s a simple solution.
 If the hairs are shorter, they can’t tangle and the discomfort goes away.
 You don’t even have to shave.
 They just have to be short enough to stop curling over.
 That’s it.

 Grooming your leg hair can put a new spring in your step, especially if you’re having to wear socks all the time.